GStreamer/gstreamer/markdown/design/streams.md

 ```

 1) **`STREAM_START`**
-   - marks the start of a stream; unlike the SEGMENT event, there
+   - marks the start of a stream; unlike the `SEGMENT` event, there
-     will be no STREAM_START event after flushing seeks.
+     will be no `STREAM_START` event after flushing seeks.

 2) **`SEGMENT`**, rate, start/stop, time
    - marks valid buffer timestamp range (start, stop)
    - marks `stream_time` of buffers (time).
 This is the stream time of buffers
-     with a timestamp of S.start.
+     with a timestamp of `S.start`.
    - marks playback rate (rate).
 This is the required playback rate.
    - marks applied rate (`applied_rate`).
 This is the already applied playback
      rate.
 (See also [trickmodes](design/trickmodes.md))